argilla-io/distilabel/docs/sections/getting_started/installation.md

 - `hf-transformers`: for using models available in [transformers](https://github.com/huggingface/transformers) package via the `TransformersLLM` integration.

+- `instructor`: for using structured generation of LLMs with [Instructor](https://github.com/jxnl/instructor/).

 - `litellm`: for using [`LiteLLM`](https://github.com/BerriAI/litellm) to call any LLM using OpenAI format via the `LiteLLM` integration.

 - `llama-cpp`: for using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) Python bindings for `llama.cpp` via the `LlamaCppLLM` integration.